 The exhibition, through the infiltration of works of art in unoccupied commercial cells, highlights the way in which artists seize and disrupt these codes.

-The art trail ends at the Maison du Projet (KANAL-Centre Pompidou), which has invited emerging artists to participate for the first time.
+The art stroll ends at Atelier KANAL (KANAL-Centre Pompidou), which has invited emerging artists to participate for the first time.

 - Commissariat : Pauline Salinas & Hervé Charles.